Code-Institute-Submissions/nikhilkalhan92-Project-5---Ecommerce_JuneResub/README.md

 - I want the content to be easily read and understandable.
 - I want the checkout process to be straightforward and easy to understand.
 - I want images to be clearly visible.
+- As a first-time visitor, I want to sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products.
+- As a first-time visitor, I want to sort a specific category of products so that I can find the best-priced or best-rated products in a specific category, or sort the products in that category by name.
+- As a first-time visitor, I want to easily add items to my basket so that I can view all the products I would like to purchase before completing payment.
+- As a first-time visitor, I want to easily remove items and update quantities from my basket so that I can remove any products I do not want before checking out.
+- As a first-time visitor, I want to easily enter my payment information at the checkout page so that I can checkout with no hassles.
+- As a first-time visitor, I want to feel safe and secure with my personal and payment information so that I can confidently provide the details to make a purchase.
+- As a first-time visitor, I want to be able to checkout as a guest.
+- I want the first time visitor to sign up to our newsletter
+- I want the first time visitor to reach out to us via a contact form

 Returning User